-This is our Consumer Confidence Water Quality Report for the water provided to you in 2022. (please read further for more informational items concerning the water provided to you).
+This is our Consumer Confidence Water Quality Report for the water provided to you in 2024. (please read further for more informational items concerning the water provided to you).
 If you have any questions, or would like additional information, please do not hesitate to contact the Roxana Water Department at your convenience.
 Dustin McCann Roxana Water Department Superintendent E-mail: Roxanawater@roxana-il.org IMPORTANT Information!!
-Several years back the IEPA started requiring a "Cross-Connection Control Survey" of every Drinking Water System including the Village of Roxana Water Dept's Distribution System.
+Several years ago the IEPA started requiring a "Cross-Connection Control Survey" of every Drinking Water System including the Village of Roxana Water Dept's Distribution System.
 This survey needs to be completed for each water service connection every 3 years as mandated by the Illinois Environmental Protection Agency.
 When it is time to do this survey again in the future, we will distribute the survey forms to each water service connection from our distribution system.

-Please help us by completing and returning the "Cross-Connection Control Survey" form as soon as possible to the Roxana Water Department.
+Please help us by completing and returning the "Cross-Connection Control Survey" form as soon as possible to the Rox

+Connection Control Survey" form as soon as possible to the Roxana Water Department.
 To be in compliance with the IEPA, we need to have 100% participation from every customer.